 The coalition included 8 hospitals working to reduce catheter-associated urinary tract infections (CAUTI), 6 hospitals focusing on avoiding Clostridium difficile infection (CDI or C. diff), and 11 hospitals focusing on reducing/eliminating surgical site infections (SSI).

 Acumentra Health convened Oregon hospitals and stakeholders through face-to-face and virtual learning sessions and teleconferences, creating a safe table for discussing HAIs and provide an “all teach, all learn” environment for sharing knowledge.
-Between sessions, hospitals test approaches for avoiding infections and document the impact of their activities on specific performance rates, then share results within the LAN to develop a sustainable community of improvement.
+Between sessions, hospitals tested approaches for avoiding infections and documented the impact of their activities on specific performance rates, then shared results within the LAN to develop a sustainable community of improvement.

 Partnership for Patients

-Acumentra Health is collaborating with four Hospital Engagement Networks (HENs) that assist Oregon hospitals through the Partnership for Patients safety and quality initiative.
+Acumentra Health collaborated with four Hospital Engagement Networks (HENs) that assisted Oregon hospitals through the Partnership for Patients safety and quality initiative.
 Our collaboration was designed to help hospitals benefit from both initiatives without undue burden.
-Contact us to learn more.

 Antimicrobial Stewardship Collaborative

 The Oregon Patient Safety Commission and Acumentra Health joined forces to address Clostridium difficile infections (CDI) in Oregon hospitals by concurrently offering the Antimicrobial Stewardship Collaborative and the Oregon HAI Prevention Coalition, so that hospitals in either initiative could benefit from educational offerings of both projects.